github/developer.github.com/content/changes/2013-12-5-preview-the-new-deployments-api.md

 ### Force Deployments

 Sometimes the world crashes down on you and you need to just get the code out.
-Forced deployments bypass and commit status or ahead/behind checks in the repo.
+Forced deployments bypass any commit status or ahead/behind checks in the repo.

 ### Deployment Statuses